Canine Demodicosis

 Diagnosis

-Diagnosis is by:
+Diagnosis is made through:

 - Clinical signs